RealDaniG/QFS/v13/ATLAS/README.md

 - `ExplainThisPanel`: Visualizes breakdowns (base, bonus, caps, guards).
 - `ValueNodeView`: Projects total user value from ledger.
 - `StorageDashboard`: Visualizes storage proofs and node health.
+- `SessionManager`: Manages deterministic session lifecycle with visual indicators.

 **Result:** ATLAS users can finally see **why** the system behaves as it does.

-### 6. Roadmap, Evidence, and Governance Readiness
+### 7. Roadmap, Evidence, and Governance Readiness

 A single **canonical roadmap tracker** encodes: